 The Company issues new shares from its authorized but unissued share pool.
-At June 30, 2008, approximately 4.8 million shares of the Company's common stock were reserved for issuance.
+At September 30, 2008, approximately 4.8 million shares of the Company's common stock were reserved for issuance.

 Effective January 1, 2006, the Company adopted SFAS No. 123 (revised 2004), Share-Based Payment ("SFAS 123R"), which requires the Company to measure the cost of employee services received in exchange for all equity awards granted including stock options and TLRS's based on the fair market value of the award as of the grant date.
 SFAS 123R supersedes Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation," and Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" ("APB 25").
-The Company has adopted SFAS 123R using the modified prospective application method of adoption which requires the Company to record compensation cost related to unvested stock awards so of December 31, 2005 by recognizing the unamortized grant date fair value of these awards over the remaining service periods of those awards with no change in historical reported earnings.
-Awards granted after December 31, 2005 are valued at fair value in accordance with provisions of SFAS 123R and recognized on a straight line basis over the service periods of each award.
-The Company estimated forfeiture rates for the second quarter ended June 30, 2008 based on its historical experience.
+The Company has adopted SFAS 123R using the modified prospective application method of adoption, which requires the Company to record compensation cost, related to unvested stock awards as of December 31, 2005 by recognizing the unamortized grant date fair value of these awards over the remaining service periods of those awards with no change in historical reported earnings.
+Awards granted after December 31, 2005 are valued at fair value in accordance with provisions of SFAS 123R and recognized on a straight-line basis over the service periods of each award.
+The Company estimated forfeiture rates for the third quarter ended September 30, 2008 based on its historical experience.

-In order to estimate the fair value of stock options, the Company used the Black-Scholes option valuation model, which was developed for use in estimating the fair value of publicly traded options which have no vesting restrictions and are fully transferable.
+In order to estimate the fair value of stock options, the Company used the Black-Scholes option valuation model, which was developed for use in estimating the fair value of publicly traded options, which have no vesting restrictions and are fully transferable.
 Option valuation models require the input of highly subjective assumptions and these assumptions can vary over time.

-The only options outstanding at June 30, 2008 for SFAS 123R purposes are the options granted during the first quarter of 2003.
-The Company did not grant any stock options in any years following the 2003 grant; therefore no Black-Scholes calculation was necessary.
+All outstanding options have been fully amortized at September 30, 2008 for SFAS 123R purposes.
+The Company did not grant any stock options in any years following 2003; therefore no Black-Scholes calculation was necessary.